 Turkish Mountain Bike Delight

 The following is a basic checklist to help you with your packing.
-We recommend using the layering principle of clothing for generally warm days with cooler evenings (colder in October).
+We recommend using the layering principle of clothing for generally warm to hot days with cooler evenings.
 Good padded cycling shorts are essential.

 PERSONAL CLOTHING AND ACCESSORIES